acuti/acuSLM/README.md

 ## Code Example

 At present, this code only runs by a call on a CLI.
 Provided your machine meets all dipendencies (see Installation below), it is as simple as running:
-- python -i acuSLM.py
+- *python -i acuSLM.py*

-in your cloned directory.
+in your cloned directory (*-i* option logs you to a python session at the end of the script run where values are stored for variables of the run. etc.).
 The first run is meant for calibration.
 You need to tweak the constants at the beginning of acuSLM.py, in particular:
-- SENSITIVITY (mV/Pa) to match your microphone sensitivity
+- *SENSITIVITY* (mV/Pa) to match your microphone sensitivity
-- CALIBRATION (dB), for compensation of level drift from calibrator reference level
+- *CALIBRATION* (dB), for compensation of level drift from calibrator reference level
-- possibly MAXMV, to convert the normalized array to milliVolts.
+- possibly *MAXMV*, to convert the normalized array to milliVolts.
 I would suggest not touching the other constants.

 ## Motivation